 Viruses For Acne Bacteria: An Unconventional Cure

-Scientific researchers Laura Marinelli, Ph.D. and Robert Modlin, MD, have discovered that a type of virus called Propionibacterium acnes phages has the ability to attack and destroy Propionibacterium acnes.
+Scientific researchers2 Laura Marinelli, Ph.D. and Robert Modlin, MD, have discovered that a type of virus called Propionibacterium acnes phages has the ability to attack and destroy Propionibacterium acnes.
 This specific species of acne bacteria is a major cause of acne vulgaris, a skin disease that blocks and inflames sebaceous glands resulting in lesions.
-But the P. acnesphages attacks this acne-bacteria, injecting the acne bug with the phages’ genetic material to form more and more phages, ultimately infecting the bacteria until it dies.
+But the P. acnes phages attacks this acne-bacteria, injecting the acne bug with the phages’ genetic material to form more and more phages3, ultimately infecting the bacteria until it dies.